-- Accuracy: The methodology must be scientifically accurate and capable of accurately measuring emissions reductions or removals. - Environmental integrity - Stakeholder Engagement: The project must involve stakeholders, including local communities, governments, and NGOs, in the planning, implementation, and monitoring phases. - Validation: The methodology must be validated by independent experts to ensure its accuracy and reliability.
+- Additionality: The project must demonstrate additionality, meaning that the emissions reductions or removals would not have occurred without the project. - Permanence: The project's benefits must be expected to be permanent or long-lasting. - Accuracy: The methodology must be scientifically accurate and capable of accurately measuring emissions reductions or removals. - Environmental integrity - Stakeholder Engagement: The project must involve stakeholders, including local communities, governments, and NGOs, in the planning, implementation, and monitoring phases. - Validation: The methodology must be validated by independent experts to ensure its accuracy and reliability.